HumanSignal/label-studio/docs/source/guide/ml.md

 1. For a specific project, open the **Settings** and select **Machine Learning**.
 2. Under **Model Version**, select the version of the model that you want to use to display predictions to annotators by default.
 Your changes save automatically.

 When annotators start labeling, they'll see the predictions from that model version for each task, which they can then modify as needed.
+If there are no predictions for a task from the model version selected, no predictions display to the annotator even if another model version has predictions for the task.

 ## Set up a machine learning backend with Docker Compose
 Label Studio includes everything you need to set up a production-ready ML backend server powered by Docker.